Bladder Weakness Causes and Treatments

 Whether you’re male or female, the following may increase your risk of having bladder weakness:

-Your age (urinary incontinence becomes more common as you get older)
+Your age (urinary incontinence becomes more common as you get older).
+Discover a number of natural ways to support ageing in our article.

 Your family history (especially if stress incontinence runs in the family)